Marvel Rising: Secret Warriors: Production

-The movie was first announced on December 7, 2017.
-Joe Quesada, Dan Buckley, Cort Lane, and Eric Radomski are set to executive produce the film.
-Those credited as co-executive producers are Stan Lee, Sana Amanat, and Marsha Griffin.
-Writer for the film is Mairghread Scott with Alfred Gimeno as supervising director.
+On December 7, 2017, Marvel Entertainment announced the creation of a television film titled Marvel Rising: Secret Warriors.
+The film was executive produced by Joe Quesada, Dan Buckley, Cort Lane, and Eric Radomski.
+Stan Lee, Sana Amanat, and Marsha Griffin are credited as co-executive producers Screenwriter for the film is Mairghread Scott with Alfred Gimeno as supervising director.

 Music

-On August 23, 2018, the film's theme song, "Born Ready", was released on Walt Disney Records VEVO YouTube channel.
-The song is sung by Dove Cameron, who plays Ghost-Spider in other Marvel Rising media.
+In August 2018, the film's theme song, "Born Ready," was released on Walt Disney Records VEVO YouTube channel.
+The song is sung by Dove Cameron, who portrays Ghost-Spider / Gwen Stacy in other Marvel Rising media.